Women — Were they Considered Just Property in Bible Times?

 This statement exposed the writer’s ignorance on the topic.
 Wives and children were much more than mere property (like a table or an ox) to Hebrew & Christian men in the Old and New Testaments, at least godly ones.

 Concerning the Old Testament, Abraham was the progenitor of the Israelites and it was his wife, Sarah, who made the decision to acquire Hagar so Abraham could have children through her since Sarah couldn’t bear offspring at the time (Genesis 16).
 It was also her decision to exile Hagar & Ishmael (Abraham & Sarah’s child) after she became jealous.
 Abraham complied with both decisions (Genesis 21).
-He obviously didn’t view Sarah as he would a table or an ox; she had the freedom to make life-changing decisions and Abraham willingly abided by them.
+This clearly shows that he didn’t view Sarah as he would a table or an ox; she had the freedom to make life-changing decisions and Abraham willingly abided by them.

 Or take the account of Abigail and her oafish husband, Nabal: The latter’s idiotic actions almost caused their huge ranch to be raided by David & his warriors, which would’ve resulted in the deaths of all male adults on the property.
 Abigail took the initiative and made the wise decision without Nabal’s approval to assuage David’s anger in order to save the ranch and many lives (1 Samuel 25).
 Abigail was obviously much more than mere property.